sarahmurphy86/sarahmurphy86.github.io/README.md

-# “If the user can’t use it, it doesn’t work.” _Susan Dray_
+>*“If the user can’t use it, it doesn’t work.”* _Susan Dray_

 ---
+# About me
+Hi, I am Sarah and welcome to my UX portfolio.

 I am passionate about technology and human behaviour, and how they interact with one another.
 I want to design and build software that feels intuitive, user friendly and accessible.

-# The brief
+# The BBC Project

 The BBC are looking to improve their online offering of educational content by developing some interactive apps that display information in a fun and interesting way.
 Working collaboratively in a team of four, your goal is to produce a full stack web application (vanilla JavaScript, Express and Mongo).